UCLy/INIT/README.md

 ## Dependencies

-This project needs `ROSCORE` to function properly. \n A `ROSCORE` compatible Linux environment is strongly recommended \n In case you do not have access to a Turtlebot3 Burger robot, a `ROSCORE` compatible simulator with a working Turtlebot model will also be needed.
+This project needs `ROSCORE` to function properly.

+A `ROSCORE` compatible Linux environment is strongly recommended.

+In case you do not have access to a Turtlebot3 Burger robot, a `ROSCORE` compatible simulator with a working Turtlebot model will also be needed.
 (for example `Gazebo`)